Tom Postilio

 Tom Postilio is an American luxury real estate broker, television personality, and former professional singer.
-He is a broker at Douglas Elliman, the largest real estate brokerage in the New York Metropolitan area and the fourth largest real estate company in the United States.
 He brokers high-end luxury real estate to celebrity clients and is a star of the HGTV reality television show Selling New York.

 Early life and education

 Postilio was born and raised in Queens, New York City.
 He was in the first class to attend the prestigious Townsend Harris High School when it reopened in 1984.
 Shortly thereafter, his family moved from Ozone Park, Queens, to Hauppauge, Long Island.
 He graduated in 1988 from Hauppauge High School, where he performed in many school musicals.

 A fan of Frank Sinatra from an early age, Postilio entered talent shows singing songs the legendary crooner made famous.
 Postilio won the Newsday Teen Talent Showcase in 1987 and was featured in the New York Times at 19 years old.
 He graduated from Suffolk County Community College with an associate degree in 1990.
 He did not pursue further schooling after being invited at age 20 to tour as the featured vocalist with the Glenn Miller Orchestra.